harrisonlab/alternaria/pathogen/orthology/Aten_Aarb_Agai_12_isolates.md

 for num in 1; do
   # AtenNonPathUniq
   AtenNonPathUniqDir=$WorkDir/A.tenuissima_non_pathotype_unique
-  Uniq_AtenNonPath_groups=$AtenPathUniqDir/A.tenuissima_non_pathotype_unique.txt
+  Uniq_AtenNonPath_groups=$AtenNonPathUniqDir/A.tenuissima_non_pathotype_unique.txt
   mkdir -p $AtenNonPathUniqDir
   cat $Orthogroups | grep -e 'At_1' | grep -e 'At_2' | grep -e 'At_3' | grep -e 'At_4' | grep -v -e 'At_5' -e 'At_6' -e 'At_7' -e 'At_8' -e 'Aa' -e 'Ag' > $Uniq_AtenNonPath_groups
-  echo "The number of orthogroups unique to A.tenuissima apple pathotype are:" cat $Uniq_AtenNonPath_groups | wc -l echo "The following number genes from isolate 648 are contained in these orthogorups:" cat $Uniq_AtenNonPath_groups | grep -o -e 'At_1' | wc -l
+  echo "The number of orthogroups unique to A.tenuissima non-apple pathotype are:" cat $Uniq_AtenNonPath_groups | wc -l echo "The following number genes from isolate 648 are contained in these orthogorups:" cat $Uniq_AtenNonPath_groups | grep -o -e 'At_1' | wc -l